 How Much More Is Life Insurance For Smokers

 Remember, premiums don’t go up just because your a smoker.
 That goes for chewing tobacco, too.
 I had a client in his younger 30’s who looked to be in good health.

-There are some insurance companies that will give you better rates for using chewing tobacco, better than what other companies are going to give you.
-If you want to get the lowest insurance rates, it’s vital that you find an insurance company that is going to view your tobacco usage more favorably.
+There are some insurance companies who will give you better rates for using chewing tobacco, better than what other companies are going to give you.
+If you want to get the lowest insurance rates, it’s vital you find an insurance company that is going to view your tobacco usage more favorably.